Aizmik/FronEndDev-in-30-days/README.md

 (I almoust forgot to commit, what a dummy)
 ___
 Spent a good 2 hours setting up personal VPN and registering on twihter (probably a mistake, but I want to document my process there too so I could grasp a little bit of clout which will help me find a job)

+## Day 6
+I have two problems:
+* Low attention span
+* Limited time

+Usually I spend 30% of the scheduled time for software development just looking up something cool, which is __VERY__ uncool

+Plan: Finish copying the "landing" version of this website.